What is a risk register?

-- Any additional information that is relevant to understanding and managing the risks associated with the project or organization.
-This could include links to relevant documents, notes on discussions with stakeholders, or other relevant information.
+- Any additional information relevant to understanding and managing the risks associated with the project or organization.
+This could include links to relevant documents, notes on stakeholder discussions, or other relevant information.

 What are the steps to create a risk register?

 Here are the important steps for creating a risk register

 - Identify the risks: Start by identifying all the potential risks associated with your project or organization.
 This could include risks related to the project itself, as well as risks related to external factors, such as market conditions or changes in government regulations.